Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/06. ERDs, Resource Associations, and MongoDB/README.md

 Has and Belongs to Many in Eventbright

 Users have many Events as reservations
-Users belong to Events as guests
+Users belong to many Events as guests
 ```

 ```